 Art & Design

-Subject Leader: Miss Saunders
+Subject Leader: Miss Bracken

 Within art at Airedale Junior School, it is our aim that all children have the opportunity to explore their own creativity and individuality.
 We aim to provide a high-quality art education, which will engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment, invent and create their own works of art, crafts and design.